Tixhyl/eu.renson.healthbox/README.txt

 The serial and warranty number can be found under Settings > Installation Details of your Renson App.

-The Trademarks and Copyrights on this website are the exclusive property of Renson Ventilation NV.
-All Rights Reserved The logo and banner image are © Copyright Renson.
+The Trademarks and Copyrights related to the Renson® application are the exclusive property of Renson Ventilation NV.
+All Rights Reserved
+The logo and banner image are © Copyright Renson.
 All Rights Reserved.